biocorecrg/nextflow-course-2023-fall/_sources/nextflow_1.rst.txt

 	hola in Italian is ciao

-You can also name the sub workflows to combine them in the main workflow.
+You can also name the sub-workflows to combine them in the main workflow.
 For example, using this code you can execute two different workflows that contain the same process.
 As you can see the named workflows work similarly to the process: the input is defined by the **take** keyword, while the **script** part is represented by the **main**.
 We also have an equivalent of **output** that is **emit** that will be described later on.
 The following script can be found in `test0_b.nf` file